yetanalytics/datasim/README.md

 | `-p, --profile URI` | The location of an xAPI profile, can be used multiple times.
 | `-a, --actor-personae URI` | The location of an Actor Personae document indicating the actors in the sim.
 | `-m, --models URI` | The location of an Persona Model document, to describe alignments and overrides for the personae.
 | `-o, -parameters URI` | The location of simulation parameters document.
+Uses the current time and timezone as defaults if they are not present.
 (The "o" stands for "options.")
 | `-i, --input URI` | The location of a JSON file containing a combined simulation input spec.
 | `-c, --combined-input URI` | The location of the validated input to be produced.